-Knowing how to fine-tune your metal detector for optimal performance can take some trial and error.
+Knowing the best metal detecting tips to fine-tune your detector is key for optimal performance.
 Luckily, our team here at Kellyco has many years of experience in just about every type of soil imaginable.
 Read on for some of our favorite metal detecting tips and tricks to get the most out of your metal detector!

 Different Types of Metal Detector Frequencies

 When it comes to getting the most out of metal detecting, the first decision you need to make is what type of metal detector to buy.
 Metal detectors use two different types of frequencies: Very Low Frequency (VLF) and Pulse Induction (PI).

 Very Low Frequency (VLF)

 This type of metal detector uses two coils.
 One sends and the other receives to detect targets in the ground.
 The sender coil creates a magnetic field that reacts to metal objects and a current is formed when a target is found.
 The receiver coil takes the signal and amplifies it to be heard through a speaker or headphones.
 Many detectors can even translate the signal into a number based on how strong the magnetic current is.

 Metal detectors that use VLF technology can give information back on targets.
 The control box is where the magic happens with this type of detector.
 It interprets the signal and turns it into simple visual and audio cues.
 Depending on how much work goes into the interface and controls, you can: